arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 # Code
 ## Camera Pivot Code
 ### Turn the joystick values into commands to move the camera
+This snippet of code is a part of the Update() method in the FNHRRemote.cpp file.
+This runs only when all three switches are on, and the conditions inside this check to see if the joystick Y (vertical) value is 200 values away from the center.
+If so, it will add a number to the end of the fr24OutData array that tells the robot to move the camera up or down depending on the joystick's value.
+If the Y value is not, then it will instead send a value that tells the hexapod to do nothing.
 ```c++
 else{ //all 3 are on
   if(joystickYValue < 312){